 Showing latest news headlines from the Herald Journal newspaper

-Little League opening day - Newsbug Information
+Lake Shore Drive-In opening today - Newsbug Information

 The Lake Shore Drive-In will open to the public tonight with a free movie weekend for the first double features of the year with screen one showing The Nut Job followed by Ride Along.
 General admission is $9, children ages four to 15 cost $5 and children ...